ddnexus/irt/README.markdown

     ------------------------------------------------------------------------
          Returns true if array and other are the same object, or are both arrays with the same content.

+If you want to search a literal string (i.e. not interpreted) you must use single or double quotes and the string will be passed verbatim to the system ri command.

+If you have a long documentation coming from the ri search, or even if you want just to keep your screen clean, you can use the 'pri' (i.e. paged ri).
+It works exactly like 'ri', but uses the pager to show any result from the ri search.

 ### IRT Help